CarlColijn/Jazillionth/README.md

 * `showPassedTests`: bool (default: `true`)<br>
   Whether to also show the tests that passed in the result.
 * `accessObjectNames`: array of strings (default: `[]`)<br>
-  The names of all the JavaScript objects registered on the page-under-test's `window` object to automatically make available to your own testing scripts.
+  The names of all the JavaScript objects registered on the page under test's `window` object to automatically make available to your own testing scripts.
 * `PageReady`: custom function (default: undefined)<br>
-  A user-defined function to run when the page-under-test is ready.
-Jazillionth by that time has already accessed the page-under-test's details but hasn't started any tests yet.
+  A user-defined function to run when the page under test is ready.
+Jazillionth by that time has already accessed the page under test's details but hasn't started any tests yet.
 It gets passed the fully set-up Jazillionth object doing the tests.
-If you want to access additional content and functionality from the page-under-test and perform some extra set-up before running your tests, you can do so here.
+If you want to access additional content and functionality from the page under test and perform some extra set-up before running your tests, you can do so here.
 * `IgnoreCallStackLinesWith`: array of string (default: `jquery.com`)<br>
   If a call stack line from a failed test result contains a string from this list, that call stack line is not displayed.
-You can use this to pass in extra library-identifying strings to also suppress other library call stack entries (which would not add clarity to the test result).
+You can use this to pass in extra library-identifying strings to suppress library call stack entries (which would not add clarity to the test result).
 No matter what you pass, `jazillionth.js` is always added for you to this list.
 Do note that case sensitive string comparison is used!